-North Country 350 Alliance is an affiliate of the international 350.org.
+North Country 350 Alliance is part of the international 350.org.
 350.org is building a global grassroots climate movement that can hold our leaders accountable to the realities of science and the principles of justice.

 We believe in a safe climate and a better future — a just, prosperous, and equitable world built with the power of ordinary people.

-The number 350 means climate safety: we must reduce the CO2 in the atmosphere from >400 parts per million to below 350.
+The number 350 means climate safety: we must reduce the CO2 in the atmosphere from the current already over 400 parts per million to the target of below 350.